OctopusDeploy/docs/docs/administration/retention-policies/retention-policy-tentacle-cleanup-and-troubleshooting.md

 ## Troubleshooting {#RetentionpolicyTentaclecleanupandtroubleshooting-Troubleshooting}

 If you upgraded from 2.x to 3.0 the deployment journal location moved.
-Your choices are to clean up any old deployments manually, merge your deployment journals to the new location or run this [Powershell Script](https://gist.github.com/vanessalove/dbc656b01df40939dcf8) on your Tentacles.
+Your choices are to clean up any old deployments manually, merge your deployment journals to the new location or run this [PowerShell Script](https://gist.github.com/vanessalove/dbc656b01df40939dcf8) on your Tentacles.

 If you deleted your deployment journal for any reason, if there are packages and package extraction directories not in the current deployment journal, you will have to delete them manually.